MilesSimmonds/Portfolio/README.md

 # Portfolio
-A Repo of some example projects I have made
+Welcome!
+Here are of some of the projects I have developed over my computer science journey - feel free to have a browse.